ms-iot/content/en-US/Docs/Management.md

 - OnPremises: The password for the account you're enrolling with
 - Certificate: The thumbprint of the certificate
 ![WICD-Workplace-Enrollments-UPN-Details-Filled-OnPremise]
+12. At the top of WICD window click **Export > Provisioning package**
+13. Provide a name and version for your package and click **Next**.
+>_Note: Be sure to increment the version number to ensure an updated package is executed_
+14. Click **Next** on the **security details page**
+15. Choose the location where the package is to be exported on the local machine and click **Next**
+16. Click **Build** and then **Finish** to exit the wizard

+### Installing the Provisioning package
+There are a few ways in which a Provisioning package can be deployed to an IoT device.
+It is possible to deploy a package by copying the package to the device or adding the package to the image during the imaging process.
+#### Copying package to device
+Take the Provisioning package that was exported from SCCM or WICD and copy the .ppkg file to _C:\Windows\Provisioning\Packages_ directory on the IoT device.
+Upon reboot of the device the package will be executed and the device will start the enrollment process.
+#### Adding package to image
+See [Add a provisioning package to an image](https://msdn.microsoft.com/en-us/windows/hardware/commercialize/manufacture/iot/add-a-provisioning-package-to-an-image).
+Upon first boot the device will execute the package and start the enrollment process.
 ## What can be managed on an IoT Core device?
 ___
 There are over a hundred of items that can be managed on a Windows 10 IoT Core device.
 For a full list of items please visit the Windows 10 Configuration Service Provider reference located at <a href="https://aka.ms/CSPList" target="_blank">aka.ms/CSPList</a>